 In classical liberalism, liberty is most often defined negatively—one has liberty if they are not restrained by other individuals or the state from any particular action.
-A more foundational sense of liberty come to us in the concept of agency.
+A more foundational sense of liberty comes to us in the concept of agency.
 We think of ourselves as having the ability to make choices in our lives to affect outcomes that increase our likelihood of survival and sense of well-being.
 Aristotle and Kant both think that the moment of choice—the rational capacity to assess options and discriminate among them—is the defining aspect of being human.
 If we were not at liberty to make rational choices, we could not be blamed or praised for our resulting actions, and morality would be meaningless.
 This also suggests that some of our choices are influenced by non-rational, subconscious drives.
-It is our mastery over our more base, animalistic drives that in part form the basis for a civilized society.
+It is our mastery over our more base, animalistic drives that in part forms the basis for a civilized society.
 We self-regulate the liberty of our urges to achieve a balance within ourselves and with the others around us.

 The quality of determining the “right amount” of liberty then is something like Aristotle’s concept of virtue in that it is not simply a scale where more is better.
 We are not free to do whatever we wish, nor should we be restrained from taking any action whatsoever.
 The classical liberal characteristic of atomism asserts that society is reducible to the interests of its individual constituents, and this is useful in making an analogy.
 If one were to simply eat constantly, illness would result, and likewise if one were to fast excessively.
 We find a balance in our appetite that promotes our ideal health.
 Similarly, in society our individual liberty is curtailed for the greater good.
 As Rousseau writes, “What man loses by the social contract is his natural liberty and an unlimited right to anything that tempts him and which he is able to attain; what he gains is civil liberty and the ownership of all that he possesses” (Cahn 441-2).
 There is always a constructive tension between the rational and non-rational components in the expression of our individual liberty, just as there is between ourselves and others in the expression of our civil liberty.